zeobviouslyfakeacc/TLD-Bugfixes/README.md

   - There were places in that building where the temperature was several degrees lower than elsewhere for no apparent reason
 - Fixed some problems when the "Survival Monologue" was turned off in a custom mode game
   - Unlike eating, drinking was completely silent
-  - When taking medicine without treating an affliction (e.g. when drinking medicinal tea for its calories), the player used to monologue about the treatment not working
+  - ~~When taking medicine without treating an affliction (e.g. when drinking medicinal tea for its calories), the player used to monologue about the treatment not working~~ (Fixed in TLD v1.41!)
+- Fixed a bug where the game would call the Steam API thousands of times per second to check whether a Steam Controller is connected
+  - Previously, this bug also caused a large amount of memory allocation, but this has already been fixed
+- Fixed a bug where the game would get noticeably darker at night after opening and closing the options menu
+- Fixed a bug where the crafting recipe scroll bar had an incorrect number of steps

 ### Exploits fixed: